Satisfactory Academic Progress

 School policy: 34 CFR 668.16(e), 34 CFR 668.32(f) and 34 CFR 668.34

-To be considered administratively capable, a school must have a satisfactory academic progress policy that, for a Federal Student Aid recipient, is the same as or more strict than the school's standards for a student enrolled in the same educational program who is not receiving assistance under a Federal Student Aid program.
+To be considered administratively capable, a school must have a satisfactory academic progress policy that, for a Federal Student Aid recipient, is the same as or stricter than the school's standards for a student enrolled in the same educational program who is not receiving assistance under a Federal Student Aid program.

 Basic Elements of a Satisfactory Academic Progress Policy